-Regulation (EC) No 1935/2004 provides the European Commission with implementing powers to adopt or amend specific measures on FCMs at EU level under a regulatory procedure known as 'Comitology'.
-In order to introduce such measures, the Commission must consult a committee where every EU Member State is represented.
+Regulation (EC) No 1935/2004 provides the European Commission with implementing powers to adopt or amend specific measures on food contact materials (FCMs) at EU level under a comitology procedure.
+For most FCM legislation the Regulatory Procedure with Scrutiny (RPS or PRAC) applies, which allows scrutiny from the EU Council and Parliament.
+The FCM legislation therefore is not yet aligned with the new procedures the Lisbon Treaty sets out.
+Consequently, as the first formal step to the adoption of draft new or amending legislation, the Commission must consult the draft text with a committee where every EU Member State is represented.
 In the context of FCMs, the Commission consults with the toxicological safety section of the Standing Committee on Plants, Animals, Food and Feed (SC-PAFF).
-This is currently done under the Regulatory Procedure with Scrutiny (RPS or PRAC), which in the future will be aligned with the new procedures set out by the Lisbon Treaty.
-Further information can be found on the Commission's web pages concerning the Comitology procedure.

-Prior to the consultation in the SC-PAFF, the Commission prepares draft measures together with national experts on FCMs from EU Member States, in a Working Group meeting.
-Their primary role is to give assistance to the Commission and to provide views on draft measures that are being developed.
-Discussions not only concern new legislation or amendments to existing legislations, but also matters concerning implementation and harmonised application of legislation, and matters arising during enforcement.
-The working group meets approximately five times per year, but consultations can also be done in written form.
+Prior to the consultation in the SC-PAFF, the Commission prepares its draft text at a technical level together with national experts on FCMs from EU Member States, in Working Group meetings.
+The primary role of the Working Group is to give assistance to the Commission and to provide views on the measures that are being developed.
+Discussions in the Working Group not only concern new or amending legislation, but also matters concerning implementation and harmonised application of legislation, matters arising during enforcement, health issues, and guidance.
+The Working Group meets approximately five times per year, but consultations can also be done in written form.

 The Commission also consults with the Member States via the European Reference Laboratory for Food Contact Materials (EURL-FCM).
 This provides scientific and technical assistance to the EU and the Member States.
 It is supported by a network of National Reference Laboratories (NRLs) for whom it organises inter-laboratory comparison (ILC) exercises as well as conducting training courses for the benefit of experts from developing countries.